MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/manage-lists-app.md

 Lists data is stored in the SharePoint Online team site.
 To learn more about how SharePoint Online interacts with Teams, see [How SharePoint Online and OneDrive for Business interact with Teams](SharePoint-OneDrive-interact.md).

 Permissions set in SharePoint apply to lists created in the Lists app.
-By default, lists inherit permission from the site to which they belong.
+By default, lists inherit permissions from the site to which they belong.
 These permissions govern the types of actions that users can do, such as whether they can create or edit lists.
-To learn more, see [Permission levels in SharePoint](https://docs.microsoft.com/sharepoint/understanding-permission-levels) and .
+To learn more, see [Permission levels in SharePoint](https://docs.microsoft.com/sharepoint/understanding-permission-levels) and [User permissions and permission levels in SharePoint Server](https://docs.microsoft.com/sharepoint/sites/user-permissions-and-permission-levels).

 In certain scenarios, you may want restrict what actions users can do in lists.
 For example, a person on a team edits a list view, which changes it for all team members, and you want to allow only the team owner or certain team members to edit list views.
 To learn more, see [Customize permissions for a SharePoint list or library](https://support.microsoft.com/office/customize-permissions-for-a-sharepoint-list-or-library-02d770f3-59eb-4910-a608-5f84cc297782#ID0EAACAAA=Online,_2019,_2016,_2013).